maidsafe/sn_routing/README.md

 #Todo

 - [ ] Implement VaultFacade
-    - [ ] Got the interface design with routing settled
+    - [ ] Follow the interface design with routing (already in place as first go)
     - [ ] Implement VaultFacade initally (provide a guide line for later on persona implementation)
 - [ ] Implement MaidManager
 - [ ] Implement DataManager